Primary Navigation Mobile

 Servicing and warranty

 Service intervals for the Cupra Ateca are every 12 months or 10,000 miles.
-You can add an optional Cupra Care monthly subscription that covers the cost of servicing and maintenance – and gives you a two-year warranty extension.
+You can add an optional Cupra Care monthly subscription that covers the cost of servicing and maintenance – and that gives you a two-year warranty extension.
 Insurance can be included at further cost.

 The standard Cupra Ateca warranty is for three years or 60,000 miles, whichever comes sooner.
 Official Cupra extended warranties are available, offering up to three years’ more peace of mind.